slsa-framework/slsa/docs/spec/v1.0/about.md

 -   Code modification (by adding a tamper-evident "seal" to code after source control)
--   Uploaded artifacts that were not built by the expected CI/CD system (by marking artifacts with a factory "stamp" that verifies which build service created it)
+-   Uploaded artifacts that were not built by the expected CI/CD system (by marking artifacts with a factory "stamp" that shows which build service created it)
 -   Threats against the build system (by providing "manufacturing facility" best practices for build system services)